krallin/azure-testing/README.md

-        "service_name": "< name to give to the Hosted Service to wrap the instances in >", "service_location": "< Azure region name to deploy the Hosted Service in >", "deployment_name": "< name to give to the Deployment to wrap the instances in >",
+        "service_name": "< name to give to the Hosted Service to wrap the instances in >", "service_location": "< Azure region name to deploy the Hosted Service in >", "deployment_name": "< name to give to the Deployment to wrap the instances in >", "network_name": "< name of an existing Virtual Network to place the Deployment in >"

         "n_vms": < number of VMs to deploy (don't quote it!) >
     }